 "This learning process, whose duration can range from a few minutes to an entire lifetime, was intensively researched in the hippocampus.

-"The scientists working with Nikos Logothetis, Director at the for , have researched this phenomenon systematically for the first time.
+"The scientists working with Nikos Logothetis, Director at the Max Planck Institute for Biological Cybernetics, have researched this phenomenon systematically for the first time.
 'We succeeded in demonstrating long-term reorganization in nerve networks based on altered activity in the synapses,' explains Dr. Santiago Canals.'

 "The changes were reflected in better communication between the brain hemispheres and the strengthening of networks in the limbic system and cortex.
 While the cortex is responsible for, among other things, sensory perception and movement, the limbic system processes emotions and is partly responsible for the emergence of instinctive behavior."